data301-2020-winter1/course-project-group_6010/.ipynb_checkpoints/README-checkpoint.md

 ## Team Members

 - Prajeet Didden: COSC Major!
-- Ayaka Miyazaki: MATH Major
+- Person 2: one sentence about you!
 - Person 3: one sentence about you!

 ## References